-- 3.1 Performance of the LPFA's administration service is measured against compliance with performance targets set out in the Service Level Agreement for the service.
-This is monitored as part of the contract management arrangements and measured by two key indicators: - the number of complaints raised against the LPFA; and - the efficiency of the service against Service Level Agreement targets. - 3.2 The LPFA's quarterly Administration Report provides detailed information about performance against service level targets and details of any complaints.
+3.1 Performance of the LPFA's administration service is measured against compliance with performance targets set out in the Service Level Agreement for the service.
+This is monitored as part of the contract management arrangements and measured by two key indicators:

+- the number of complaints raised against the LPFA; and - the efficiency of the service against Service Level Agreement targets. - 3.2 The LPFA's quarterly Administration Report provides detailed information about performance against service level targets and details of any complaints.
 The Report is presented as a separate item on this meeting's agenda.
-Key issues that are impacting on the service are:

-- Officers are working with the LPFA to address the backlog of Defined Benefit cases, and develop the action plan already in place to continue to reduce this backlog in light of the one-off increases arising from year-end processes. - A project plan is being maintained to clear the backlog of cases. - Processes will be put in place following the 2016/17 Annual Benefit Statement (ABS) exercise to feedback to employers who submitted poor data as part of this exercise, and provide advance warning about charges being levied for this in future.
+Key issues that are impacting on the service are: - Officers are working with the LPFA to address the backlog of Defined Benefit cases, and progress the action plan already in place to continue to reduce this backlog in light of the one-off increases arising from year-end processes.
+Updates on the progress against this plan are provided in the LPP Administration Report; and - LPP have suffered significant performance impacts over Q2 driven by a number of factors, principally the combined impact of turnover of staff earlier in the year resulting in a newer and more inexperienced workforce that is then less resilient to loss or absence of the remaining experienced staff members.
+This has been particularly evident over the summer period when collective pressures driven by summer leave are more pronounced.
+Officers are working closely with LPP to ensure that the expected standard of performance against the SLA is restored and minimise any impact on members.
+More detail on these issues is provided in the LPP Administration report.